-Following a ‘down-shift’ from my previous career, I returned to study in my 40’s taking an A Level in Textiles.
-I graduated from Bath Spa University in 2015 with a First Class BA (Hons) in Textile Design for Fashion & Interiors, specialising in weave.
+Following a ‘down-shift’ from a career which kept me abroad all too often, I decided to return to education in my 40’s with an A Level in Textiles; this led to University where I graduated from Bath College of Art & Design/Bath Spa University in 2015 with a First Class BA (Hons) in Textile Design for Fashion & Interiors, specialising in weave.

-My Welsh heritage inspires my work in colour, raw material and aesthetic; my weave designs often involve the traditional ‘double-cloth’ structure.
-‘Colour and Weave’theory producing large scale patterns are another favourite.
+My Welsh heritage often inspires my work, in colour, raw material and aesthetic; I often design with the traditional Welsh two layer ‘double-cloth’ weave structure.
+The technique of ‘Colour and Weave’ which produces larger patterns are another favourite.

-I am fascinated with traditional textile manufacture, with a fondness of old wooden floor looms!
-I am a member of the Stroudwater Textile Trust whose aim is to promote the area’s industrial heritage, particularly weaving and the local Cotswold wool.
+I am fascinated with traditional textile manufacture, with a ‘soft spot’ for old wooden floor looms (I have several!).
+I am a member of the Stroudwater Textile Trust whose aim is to preserve the Cotswold’s industrial heritage; the Mills, Weaving and Wool.